2K Stereo Camera

 Which graphics cards are supported by the ZED SDK?

 The ZED SDK requires an NVIDIA GPU with a compute capability > 2.
-If you don’t have an NVIDIA GPU, you can still use the ZED to capture side by side 3D video but you will not be able to compute depth maps using the ZED SDK.
+If you don’t have an NVIDIA GPU, or you're using OSX or Android, you can still use the ZED to capture side by side 3D video but you will not be able to compute depth maps using the ZED SDK.

-How can I extend the ZED USB 3.0 working distance?
+How do I extend the ZED USB 3.0 working distance?

 By using an active USB 3.0 extension cable, you can connect the ZED to your PC from an extra 15m away.
-For optimal results, we recommend using Icron
+For optimal results, we recommend using Cable Matters

 Do you have sample depth and color video of the ZED?